I’m a psychologist who is passionate about helping people heal and grow.

 Background

 I have a diverse range of clinical experience from some of the most respected institutions in the region.
 I provided mental health services and psychological evaluations at the University of California Medical Center and UCI Medical School Department of Psychiatry.
-At Children’s Hospital of Orange County (CHOC), I worked under some of the top pediatric neuropsychologists in the country, providing neuropsychological evaluations to patients struggling with learning difficulties, such as dyslexia, and attention-deficit/hyperactivity disorder (ADHD).
+At Children’s Hospital of Orange County (CHOC), I worked under some of the top neuropsychologists in the country, providing neuropsychological evaluations to patients struggling with learning difficulties, such as dyslexia, and attention-deficit/hyperactivity disorder (ADHD).

 During my pre-doctoral residency at the Chicago Area Christian Training Consortium, I spent half of my time providing therapy for people from diverse communities in Chicago.
 I also provided psychological evaluations for people struggling with learning disorders and attention difficulties.